danic85/virtual_assistant/README.md

 - "Budget": Show remaining monthly budget
 - "Get Expenses": Download current and previous month's expenses in CSV format via telegram
 #### Monzo Integration
-- "Add Monzo Token <access token>": Add a Monzo access token for 'Get Transactions' command (these are just stored in memory).
-Get token from https://developers.monzo.com/api/playground
+- "add monzo token <auth_code> <client_id> <client_secret>": Add a Monzo authentication for 'Get Transactions' command.
-- "Get Transactions": Downloads new transactions from authenticated monzo accounts, remove expired access tokens and notify of any new transactions.
+- "Get Transactions": Downloads all transactions from authenticated monzo accounts, remove expired access tokens and notify of any new transactions.
+- "Get Recent Transactions": As above, but limited to the last day
 ### Countdown
 - "Countdown dd-mm-yyyy [event name]": Start counting down to an event.
 - "Get countdowns": List all active countdowns